 So supplementation is often an important add-on for those of us that are struggling with symptoms.
 They ensure we’re getting what we need to function optimally.

-Here Are 5 Superstar Dietary Supplements For Fighting Inflammation And Feeling Better:
+5 Superstar Dietary Supplements That Fight Inflammation

 A 2015 study showed that ginger reduces allergic airway inflammation.
 The nice thing about this warming spice is that you can not only take it in supplement form, but cook with it whenever possible too.